John-Otago/Key-Journals/README.md

 ---

-*The last thing that I may add later: JCR (Journal Citation Reports) vs. SJR (SCImago Journal Rank).
-There are several reasons that I chose the former over the latter—that’s another topic for another day.*
+*The last thing is the debate of the JCR (Journal Citation Reports) vs. the SJR (SCImago Journal Rank).
+There are several reasons that I choose the former over the latter—that’s another topic for another day.*

+---